 San Pedro Cathedral

 Despite uncertainties as to when exactly the construction of San Pedro Cathedral of Jaca (or Jaca Cathedral) began, it is without a doubt that it was contingent upon Jaca's rise in status from a town to a city (1076) and a bishopric (1077); in this light, much of the church's construction took place from the last quarter of the eleventh century to early twelfth century (1).
 Jaca's program, then, is one of the earliest Romanesque architectural sculptures.
-Although the cathedral has undergone numerous renovations from the Renaissance onwards (2), there are still many well-preserved medieval elements, including the carved tympana and capitals at the south and west portals, as well as various interior and displaced capitals.
+Under the rule of Sancho Ramírez, the eldest son of Ramiro I, the royal family - in particular the women such as Sancho's sisters, Teresa, Sancha, and Urraca, as Janice Mann discusses in depth, was closely involved in the patronage and construction of the cathedral, and contemporary Aragonese architecture nearby (2).
+Although the cathedral has undergone numerous renovations from the Renaissance onwards (3), there are still many well-preserved medieval elements, including the carved tympana and capitals at the south and west portals, as well as various interior and displaced capitals.

 Explore different parts of the Jaca Cathedral in details below.